 Kidney Dialysis - Just like chloramines, free chlorine must be removed from water used in kidney dialysis machines.
 We advise customers who are dialysis patients to call their physicians or dialysis centers if there are any questions.

 Fish Owners - Like chloramines, free chlorine is toxic to fish.
-Fish owners need to remove chlorine, ammonia and chloramines from the water before use with tropical fish.
+Fish owners need to remove chlorine, ammonia and chloramines from the water before use with fish.
 Local pet stores carry water conditioners that remove chloramines and free chlorine.
 If customers have questions, we recommend contacting their pet store for information and detailed instructions.

 Why are we switching to free chlorine so often?

 The frequency with which utilities switch to free chlorine depends upon the specific conditions of that system including climate and system demands.
 Free chlorine maintenance is practiced more often in warmer climates such as Florida, especially during the summer.
 The Town of Jupiter Utilities has determined that routine free chlorine maintenance should be practiced every couple of years to promote a healthy distribution system given the warm south Florida climate and decreasing water demands for irrigation during periods of heavy rainfall.
 This is consistent with the practices of other water utilities in the South Florida region.